NOTE: We have a new contract, but it has not been posted yet.

-NOTE: Please refer to Article 3 of the MCCD/UPM-AFT Contract for further information about horizontal or vertical step movement on the salary schedule.
+Please read ARTICLE 3: WAGES of the UPM/MCCD CBA 2021-2024 for further information about wages, placement on the salary schedule, or horizontal or vertical step movement on the salary schedule.

 What if I am overpaid?
 If you are aware that you've been overpaid, please contact Human Resources ASAP to correct the overpayment.
 Unreported overpayments will be followed up on by certified mail, and may go to collections after a certain time period if remain unpaid.

 What do I do if I think my deductions are incorrect?
 Contact the Payroll Department.
 For any deductions discrepancies, the payroll team will research your inquiry.
 The Payroll Deparment inputs employee income tax withholding elections and other payroll/benefit deductions.
 Emplyees should promptly notify the Payroll Department regarding any payroll deduction questions.

 Contracts will be mailed to you from Human Resources.
 Please read carefully, then sign your contract and return it promptly to Human Resources, so there will be no delay in issuing your paycheck.
 If you have any questions regarding your contract assignment, please contact your Department Chair.